bilalze/CityofLA_data_analysis/README.md

 plt.show()
 ```
 ![Alt text](images/Figure_1.png)
-as can be seen from the bar plot the most dominant sectors are engineering and services."Most work is centered around industrial jobs not enough arts based jobs"
+As seen from the bar plot the most dominant sectors are engineering and services.
 ### salary analysis
 to analyze the salary satistics we must first convert in to pure numbers removing the comas and the dollar signs
 ```